 - Finalize the adoption

-Parents need to have a completed home study by a licensed adoption agency or social worker prior to inquiring on kids.
+To adopt foster children into Arizona families, parents need to have a completed home study by a licensed adoption agency or social worker prior to inquiring on kids.

 Building Arizona Families is a licensed private non-profit adoption agency.
 Building Arizona Families reserves the right to determine that it may not provide services.

 These children are ages 2-18 with the highest need for those 5 years and older, of all races, singles and sibling groups.
 There are healthy children and children with mild to severe special needs available.

 ADOPTION FEE SCHEDULE

 A Forever Families U.S. Adoption is the most cost effective program available.

 - The cost for home study will be $1,100 with Building Arizona Families.